feathersjs-ecosystem/feathers-objection/README.md

 ## Documentation

-Please refer to the [Feathers database adapter documentation](https://docs.feathersjs.com/databases/readme.html) for more details or directly at:
+Please refer to the [Feathers database adapter documentation](https://docs.feathersjs.com/api/databases/adapters.html) for more details or directly at:

-- [Extending](https://docs.feathersjs.com/databases/extending.html) - How to extend a database adapter
+- [Querying](https://docs.feathersjs.com/api/databases/querying.html) - The common adapter querying mechanism
-- [Pagination and Sorting](https://docs.feathersjs.com/databases/pagination.html) - How to use pagination and sorting for the database adapter
+- [Pagination and Sorting](https://docs.feathersjs.com/api/databases/common.html#pagination) - How to use pagination and sorting for the database adapter
-- [Querying](https://docs.feathersjs.com/databases/querying.html) - The common adapter querying mechanism
+- [Extending](https://docs.feathersjs.com/api/databases/common.html#extending-adapters) - How to extend a database adapter

-Refer to the official [Objection.js documention](https://vincit.github.io/objection.js).
+Refer to the official [Objection.js documention](https://vincit.github.io/objection.js/).

-It works almost the same as the [Knex service](https://github.com/feathersjs/feathers-knex) adapter, except it has all the benefits of the Objection ORM.
+It works almost the same as the [Knex service](https://github.com/feathersjs-ecosystem/feathers-knex) adapter, except it has all the benefits of the Objection ORM.

 ### Knex